siran/writing/books/A New Arithmetic/A New Arithmetic - 000b What We Want To Calculate.md

 -1 \le d(U,V) \le 1
 $$

 It behaves like alignment in fields.
+It does not have to be an angle.
+Some ultrareal quantities are not vectorial and have no literal angle between them.
-Equivalently, it can be written as a degree of opposition:
+They still have an interaction descriptor.
+When an angular representation is available, the descriptor can be written as a degree of opposition:

 $$
 d(U,V)=\cos\phi.
 $$

 Here $\phi$ is not a minus-signed magnitude.
-It is the relative turn between the inner values.
+It is the relative turn between the inner values in the angular case.
 If the same turn is written with Euler's notation,

 $$
 e^{i\phi},